j-mcQueen/findafilm/README.md

 Setup notes:

-- These instructions assume the version of Python installed on your computer is >= 3
 - After you have set up your virtual environment, ensure your text editor's Python interpreter is pointing to the correct environment.
 Here are some helpful links if you have issues: [VSCode docs](https://code.visualstudio.com/docs/python/environments), [Visual Studio Code does not detect Virtual Environments](https://stackoverflow.com/questions/66869413/visual-studio-code-does-not-detect-virtual-environments)

 ## Contribution